Articles

 Going to the cinema is always a nice way of entertainment.
 The young and old like watching their favorite films on the large screens while eating tasty popcorn and drinking soda.
 However, cinema lovers are very often forced to wait in long queues because this kind of leisure is so popular.

 Digital technologies have come for a rescue.
 Nowadays, the cinema industry provides its customers with handy assistants – cinema apps.
-They are convenient helpers enabling people to find information about movies along with schedules and the seats available.
-Moreover, cinema apps are a tool that makes the process of booking and purchasing tickets much more comfortable than ever before.
-Today’s article describes UI screens and features that are common for cinema applications.
+They are convenient helpers that enable people to find information about movies, including schedules and available seats.
+Moreover, cinema apps are tools that make the process of booking and purchasing tickets much more comfortable than ever before.
+Today’s article describes UI screens and features common to cinema applications.

 Profile screen

-Nowadays every app aims at making the user experience more personalized and individual the reason why a profile is an essential part of any kind of application.
-As for cinema apps, profiles are tools which help users book and buy tickets within a few taps.
-What’s more, if a cinema contributes a loyalty program it’s easier to follow customers’ activities because everything is marked in the profile.
+Nowadays, every app aims at making the user experience more personalized and individual.
+The reason a profile is an essential part of any application.
+As for cinema apps, profiles are tools that help users book and buy tickets within a few taps.
+What’s more, if a cinema offers a loyalty program, it’s easier to follow customers’ activities because everything is marked in the profile.

-A profile should contain only necessary info otherwise the screen may look too complex.
-When a user creates their profile, a cinema app usually asks for the user’s name, email, location, and preferences in cinematography.
-Since ticket purchase is one of the major features, it may be good to add an option of credit card data.
+A profile should contain only necessary info; otherwise, the screen may look too complex.
+When a user creates their profile, a cinema app usually asks for their name, email address, location, and cinematography preferences.
+Since ticket purchase is a major feature, it may be worth adding an option for credit card data.
 This way users will be able to make a convenient and fast purchase.
-In addition, by gathering and analyzing data about users’ tastes and location, an app can inform people about interesting movie premieres near them.
+In addition, by gathering and analyzing data on users’ tastes and locations, an app can inform people about upcoming movie premieres near them.

 Home screen

-Home screen is a base for any type of digital products that’s why it’s also known as the main page.
+The home screen is a base for any type of digital product, which is why it’s also known as the main page.
 It is a start point where users begin a journey within a product.
 The content of home screens varies depending on the type of app.

 The main screen of cinema applications usually includes movie posters followed by captions with the name to show users what is on today.
 Films can be presented as a list or a feed so that users could quickly scan them and make their choice.
 The posters should be clickable and lead to the next screen with the schedule and movie info.